FS-KAN: Permutation Equivariant Kolmogorov-Arnold Networks via Function Sharing: A theoretical analysis of the expressive power of FS-KANs

-\textbf{Proof idea.} The key idea builds on \citet{wang2024expressivenessspectralbiaskans}, which shows that MLP layers with ReLU-like activations can be implemented using two KA layers: one for affine transformation and one for the point-wise ReLU.
+While equivariant linear layers are common building blocks, some of the resulting invariant and equivariant architectures, have known limitations -- for example, cannot represent all invariant functions in the graph domain \citep{maron2019universality,chen2019equivalence,geerts2020expressive}.
+In contrast, architectures like DeepSets \citep{zaheer2017deep} or PointNet \citep{qi2017pointnet} are universal for permutation-invariant functions for sets.
+In this section, we investigate the expressivity implications of choosing between FS-KANs and equivariant networks composed of equivariant linear layers.
+In particular, we show that for a specific permutation group $G$, both model families have the same expressive power in the uniform approximation sense.
+We begin by demonstrating that FS-KANs with splines activations can precisely implement any parameter-sharing MLP (within a bounded domain). \begin{prop} Let $\Omega$ be a bounded input domain, then for any parameter-sharing MLP $f$ with $l$ linear layers and ReLU activations, there exists FS-KAN $\Phi$ with at most $2l$ layers with splines activations such that:$ f(\mathbf{x}) = \Phi(\mathbf{x}) , \forall \mathbf{x} \in \Omega$. \end{prop} \textbf{Proof idea.} The key idea builds on \citet{wang2024expressivenessspectralbiaskans}, which shows that MLP layers with ReLU-like activations can be implemented using two KA layers: one for affine transformation and one for the point-wise ReLU.
 We decompose the parameter-sharing linear layer into sub-layers as in \eqref{eq: decompositon of fs for channels}, each realizable by a KA layer.
 We use these realizations as the KA sub-layers, which compose an equivariant KA layer, and then apply \propref{prop: multiple channels FS-KA layers} to obtain an equivalent FS-KA layer.
 Adding a point-wise FS-KA layer for the nonlinearity gives two FS-KA layers per MLP layer.
 Composing these yields an FS-KAN that reproduces the parameter-sharing MLP.
 The full proof is on \appxref{appendix: proof of S is dense in WS}.

 On the other hand, we will show next that parameter-sharing MLPs are capable of approximating FS-KANs to arbitrary precision (proof is on \appxref{appendix: proof of WS is dense in FS}) :